-I recently read a blog by Steve Denning on Forbes, How to Say ‘No’ While Inspiring People.
+I recently ran across a blog, How to Say ‘No’ While Inspiring People.
 I clicked on it eagerly looking for new tips in the quest to refine the Art of No. But I was disappointed because none of Steve’s recommendations included the word “No.” I appreciate what Steve is trying to do, which is to find ways of limiting resource investment in ideas that aren’t going anywhere without demoralizing the people that have worked on them, and better yet, help inspire them.
 But in my experience people prefer the truth above all and if the idea is dead, just kill it.
 They’ll thank you later if you did it gracefully and helped them spend their energy on higher priority projects.

 Practicing the Art of No.

 You’re the leader so you go first.
 Before you talk to the person, get rid of that negative emotional baggage you might be feeling.
 Even if you don’t think the person is a waste, we’re all programmed to feel it when we stomp on someone’s idea.
 (I don’t know why, ask a psychologist.)
 Take the time and have the strength to ask yourself questions like this to discharge the unconscious negative feelings and replace them with positive ones before you talk to them: